AndyShiue/Ende-readme/README.md

 ```

 Function types from a hierarchy to another hierarchy such as the above `replicate` has no type; they are similar to `Setω` in Agda.

+# Open Problems

+1. Can function types from a hierarchy from another hierarchy have a type?
+2. What it the use of hierarchies other than `Type`?
+   I'm thinking that it should be able to postulate extra axioms which should't be done in `Type` because they break the totality of `const fn`s at runtime.
+2. Is it possible to be generic over hierarchies?
+3. Is it possible to define new *hierarchy constructors* other than `..()` and `..{}`?
+   If it's possible, I shouldn't use special syntax on dynamic types but something like `OrderedDynamic[Hierarchy]`.
+   Is the ambiguity between an universe and a hierarchy okay?